What is a lifetime Isa?

 Can I invest in stocks and shares?
 Yes, you can invest in either cash or stocks and shares.

 Does this sit within my overall Isa limit?
-Yes, your overall annual Isa limit will be £20,000 in 2018/19 for all payments into a cash Isa, stocks and shares Isa, innovative finance Isa, or lifetime Isa.
+Yes, your overall annual Isa limit will be £20,000 in 2018/19 and will include any payments into a cash Isa, stocks and shares Isa, innovative finance Isa, or lifetime Isa.

 Can I spend the money on whatever I like?
 Under the age of 60 – no, you must use the cash to purchase a first property worth up to £450,000.
 After age 60 – yes, you can spend the money as you see fit.